Self Compassion Day Retreat - Saltburn

 - Something to write with and in

-- Clothing appropriate to UK seasonal weather
+- Clothing appropriate to the North Wales Coast and its seasonal weather

 - Anything at all that you intuit you'd like to bring: journal, knitting, drawing etc